 BEV - Battery Electric Vehicle where only source of power for propulsion is a battery PHEV - Plug-in Hybrid Electric Vehicle where source of power for propulsion is either through battery power or through an internal combustion engine (ICE) HEV - Hybrid Electrical Vehicle, All none-plug-in Li-battery solution with ICE Engine).
 CGV / LPG - Compressed Gas Vehicle, where source of power for propulsion is Liquid Petroleum Gas, Compressed hydrogen or natural gas.

 Stowage of CGV/LPG (Vehicle/High and heavy)

-CGV's should be stowed in a way that will allow patrols direct access to these vehicles CGV's to be stowed only on fixed gastight or watertight decks.
+CGV's should be stowed in a way that will allow patrols direct access to these vehicles CGV to be stowed separated from POV/ Used vehicles.